What Class Do I Start With?

 - Five Element Form and 5 Element Qigong and Soaring Crane Qigong is also a beginning class but is slightly different because of the theme.
 This can be taken in conjunction with other classes.

 - Yang 37 Short Form, Sun 73 an 42 Combined Forms are more vigorous and longer.
 If you are looking for a more traditional form these are the classes.
 We will be using advanced warm-ups, Qigong and “play” with additional movements.
 Beginners who are active even if they have mild chronic conditions can join these classes.

-Please read class descriptions and call Cathi if you are still in doubt.
+Please read class descriptions and contact us if you are still in doubt.